chienfm/chienfm.github.io/_posts/2017-10-22-Compile-Dakota-for-Ubuntu-16.04.md

    ```
   If the screen show the version and build date, the job is finished!
 You also can follow the steps on [ the Dakota website](https://dakota.sandia.gov/content/test-installation-0) to check the installation.

+Congratulation!
 Now you can use dakota in Ubuntu.
-The build was done for dakota 6.4 but might work with newer versions.